-Estate Administration Solicitor
+Estate Administration And Probate Specialists

 When someone passes away their assets are first used to pay off any debts, then distributed, either in accordance with the terms of their will, or in the absence of a Will, according to a set of laws known as the Laws of Intestacy.
-In order to deal with the estate a court order known as a Grant of Representation may need to be obtained.
-If there is a Will, it is known as a Grant of Probate.
-If there is no Will, it is known as a Grant of Letters of Administration.
+In order to deal with the estate a court order may need to be obtained.
+If there is a Will, it is known as a Grant of Probate and if there is no Will, it is known as a Grant of Letters of Administration.
 Depending on the Estate this can potentially be a complicated process and involves submitting an inheritance tax return to HMRC.
 Our specialist team can help you with every stage of this process.

 If there is a Will, the estate is dealt with by the person or people appointed in the Will – they are known as executors and they have the authority to act straight away.
 If there isn’t a Will then the estate is usually dealt with by the next of kin – they are known as administrators.
 An administrator may need to obtain a Grant of Representation (see above) before they have authority to act in an estate.